 Bullous impetigo (pediatric) - Anogenital in

-In neonates, the infection often presents in the first 2 weeks of life, and the intertriginous areas are commonly affected.
+In neonates, the infection often presents in the first 2 weeks of life.
 Sometimes, bullous impetigo may result in serious infections like osteomyelitis, septic arthritis, pneumonia, and septicemia.

 L01.03 – Bullous impetigo

 - Varicella – Typically features polymorphic lesions in various stages: macules, vesicles, pustules, and crusting.
 Face, trunk, and proximal extremities are involved.

 - Stevens-Johnson syndrome – Characteristic target lesions (necrotic center surrounded by erythema and edema [pallor]) along with hemorrhagic crusting of the lips and conjunctiva.
 There may be associated systemic symptoms.

 - Erythema toxicum neonatorum – Usually noticed in the first few days of life.
 The lesions are erythematous macules or urticarial plaques topped with a 1-2 mm papule or pustule that spontaneously resolves within 1-2 days.

 - Transient neonatal pustular melanosis – Presents in the immediate postnatal period and is characterized by vesiculopustules without associated erythema.
 The pustules rupture easily, leaving behind hyperpigmented macules that may be surrounded by a characteristic collarette of scale.

 - Bullous fixed drug eruption – Well-demarcated, circular or oval, erythematous patches that recur in the same site (usually lips and trunk) each time the offending drug is administered.
 Lesions characteristically heal with hyperpigmentation.